 We would like to host workawayers between our own trips and visiting guests.
 Our ideal candidate(s) would want to stay with us for a minimum of two weeks as we feel this is the time needed to get into good working patterns together and for the workawayer and host to get the most out of the experience.
 But we are flexible and open minded.

 There are lots of projects on the go.
 The is always firewood to be processed and work in the vegetable and flower gardens.
 We operate a no-dig organic gardening policy and we are expanding our production as quickly and as much as possible.
-The beekeeping season reaches its peak in April/May/June but there are maintenance jobs to be done at other times.
+The beekeeping season reaches its peak in April/May/June with harvesting in August/September but there are maintenance jobs to be done at other times.
 All the work we offer is healthy and rewarding and Dom is very experienced.
 There will be lots of learning opportunities for the workawayer but at times it can be hard physical work.
 It is best suited to someone who is robust, happy to work outdoors in all weathers and with a healthy but unfussy appetite.
 Don't worry, we provide plenty of good quality home cooked food to feed hungry workers.
 There are also sections of the townhouse which require redecorating and deep-cleaning.
 This might be best suited to a workawayer who is not quite so keen to be outdoors all the time and wants to do less heavy work.
 That having been said firewood processing is often a family affair (many hands make light work) and there are tasks to suit all levels of strength and ability.
 Lots of the work we have to do is done together as we enjoy the sense of family unity and achievement this brings and we envisage that most workaway tasks will be undertaken in partnership with us and you will not be expected to work alone if you are a single workawayer.
 At certain times of year we are able to offer more independent experiences based at the farmhouse which may be suitable for a person/couple who want autonomy and peace and quiet.
 Perhaps you want somewhere to park your van up for a bit and do a reduced amount of work in exchange for your pitch but keep your own rhythm for meals, etc and with plenty of free time to explore the area.

 We find that discussion and openness are the principle factors in managing expectations and making sure both hosts and workawayers have their needs met.
 So we ask our workawayers to please feel free to ask questions, express opinions and discuss concerns as soon as they arise.

 You will be expected to work a maximum of 25 hours per week.
 It is unlikely that this will be 5/5 as the weather and other factors often force a pattern of more intensive periods of work interspersed with leisure days.
 We will be able to discuss and agree working patterns in advance and adapt these as we go along.
 Also, less working hours are to be expected over holiday periods and you will certainly not be expected to work when we are not.
 In exchange, we offer a lively family atmosphere and an active exchange of ideas with others.
-All your meals will be provided and you will have warm, clean and comfortable accommodation.
+Your meals will be provided and you will have warm, clean and comfortable accommodation.
 You will be made to feel welcome and part of our family for the time you are with us.
 We will include you in our family activities (which are mainly free and primarily involve going out for long country walks) or you can spend your free time as you choose independently.
 We want all our workawayers to leave us feeling positive about their experience.

 There is a certain amount of flexibility about the accommodation we offer.
 In the townhouse we have various bedrooms and allocate a comfortable room which best suits the need of each person.
 During the summer months we can offer a caravan at the farmhouse or a pitch for your own van or tent.
 Please ask about the accommodation available at the time you hope to visit and discuss your preferences with us.